Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 .30-30 Winchester

-Although the venerable .30-30 has its limitations, you’ll be hard-pressed to name a more successful deer cartridge.
+Although the venerable .30-30 has its limitations, you’d be hard-pressed to name a more successful deer cartridge.
 It may be impossible to prove, but many hunters believe the .30-30 has put more venison on more dinner plates than any other cartridge in history.

 Delivering modest velocities with kitten-soft recoil, the .30-30 performs best inside of 200 yards.
 But at close range, this cartridge is an absolute show-stopper.

-Most .30-30 rifles are also compact carbines.
+Most .30-30 rifles are compact carbines.
 The short, lightweight design allows hunters to quickly swing on a spooked buck jumped from his afternoon bed.
 This is the gun you want when deer hunting has you trudging through thick woods, marshes, and river bottoms.

 Many hunters received their .30-30 deer rifles as hand-me-downs.
 However, there are still plenty of awesome .30-30 lever guns rolling off the assembly lines, including the Marlin 336 and several offerings from Henry Repeating Arms.
 With modern production methods, .30-30 lever actions are more reliable than ever.